KhushiAgg/KhushiAgg/README.md

 - 👋 Hi, I’m @KhushiAgg
-- 👀 I’m interested in Data Science and Machine Learning
+- 👀 I’m interested in Data Science and Machine Learning, Deep Learning, NLP
-- 🌱 I’m currently learning Machine Learning and Deep Learning
+- 🌱 I’m currently learning Deep Learning and NLP
-- 💞️ I’m looking to collaborate on Machine Learning and Deep Learning Projects
+- 💞️ I’m looking to collaborate on Deep Learning and NLP Projects
 - 📫 How to reach me khushiagarwal0320@gmail.com
 - 🌍 Or ping me on LinkedIn https://www.linkedin.com/in/khushi-agg/
 - 🌀 For data science related projects Kaggle: khushagg